Weet jij waar jouw CBD olie vandaan komt?

 Ignorance in CBD Land

 Let me start at the beginning.
-I'm going to try to explain that there are differences in production, and the effect of cannabidiol or CBD.
+I'm going to try to explain that there are differences in production, and the effects of cannabidiol, or CBD.

-CBD, who hasn't heard of it, everyone knows it and hears the most unlikely stories about this product.
-But when we ask the question of how and what it is made of, we get the strangest answers.
+CBD, who has not heard of it, everyone knows it and hears the most incredible stories about this product.
+But when we ask the question how and from what it is made, we get the strangest answers.

-Such as that the THC is in the flowers and the CBD is in the leaves.
-THC is in the female plants and CBD in the male ones.
-In short, there is a big cloud of ignorance in CBD land.
+Like, that the THC is in the flowers and the CBD is in the leaves.
+THC is in the female plants and CBD in the male.
+In short, there is a big cloud of ignorance in CBD-land.

-To clear up all misunderstandings; only the female cannabis plants produce the so-called trichomes on the flowers and on leaves around the flowers.
-THCa and CBDa are formed in these trichomes.
-The male plants hardly produce these trichomes and are not used.
+To clear up any confusion, only the female cannabis plants produce the so-called trichomes on the flowers and on leaves around the flowers.
+In these trichomes the THCa and CBDa are formed.
+The male plants produce almost no trichomes and are not used.

 For industrial hemp cultivation, CBD is only a by-product

-Until now, only European Certified products are officially allowed in Europe Industrial Hemp is grown.
-This hemp is grown for its seeds and fiber and naturally contains very few cannabinoids and terpenes.
+In Europe, only European Certified is officially allowed at this time Industrial hemp is grown.
+This hemp is grown for its seeds and fibers and naturally contains very few cannabinoids and terpenes.

 In addition, the cultivation is intended for the production of fibers and seeds, and the CBD is only a by-product.

-In this cultivation, the top layer of the crop is collected separately and is then dried by machine in about four hours.
-The biomass thus obtained has approximately a percentage of 2.5 to 3% of cannabinoids, by which time the terpenes have virtually disappeared.
+In this cultivation, the top layer of the crop is collected separately and then dried mechanically in about four hours.
+The biomass thus obtained has a percentage of approximately 2.5 to 3% of cannabinoids, the terpenes have then almost disappeared.

-A high-quality one extract of the hemp grown and processed in this way is impossible.
-From a commercial point of view, this is also not profitable for the hemp grower, who is concerned with hemp fiber and seeds and does not manually harvest and dry the female plants.
+A high quality extract of the hemp grown and processed in this way is impossible.
+From a commercial point of view, it is also not profitable for the hemp grower, who is after all working for hemp fiber and seeds and does not manually harvest and dry the female plants.

-However, if we were to harvest only the female plants and allow them to dry slowly, we could still make a reasonable extract from these plants.
-But remember: we cannot take out what is not there.
-And adding extra terpenes and/or crystals generally does not provide any extra effect.
+However, if we were to harvest only the female plants and let them dry slowly, we could still make a reasonable extract from these plants.
+But remember: we can't get out what isn't in there.
+And adding extra terpenes and/or crystals usually does n't give any extra effect.

 CBD oil from cannabis plants, as Mother Nature intended

-A completely different story is the production of CBD oil from normal cannabis plants, with the important difference that these cannabis flowers also contain a maximum of 0.3% THC. contain, just like industrial hemp.
-However, these plants contain more than 21% cannabinoids, terpenes, flavonoids and other very useful components.
+The production of CBD oil from normal cannabis plants is a completely different story, with the important difference that these cannabis flowers also contain a maximum of 0.3% THC contain, just like industrial hemp.
+Only these plants contain more than 21% cannabinoids, terpenes, flavonoids and other very useful components.

-In other words: this is the medicinal cannabis that doesn't get you stoned.
+In other words, this is the medical weed that won't get you stoned.

-With expert processing and extraction of these high-quality CBD plants, we can extract amazingly beautiful extracts that we would not be able to make from industrial hemp.
+By expertly processing and extracting these high-quality CBD plants, we can extract amazingly beautiful extracts that would be impossible to make from industrial hemp.

-A very important difference with industrial hemp is that this high-quality CBD hemp is packed with cannabinoids, terpenes and flavonoids.
-These plants become natural dried in about 14 days, while retaining as many terpenes, etc. as possible.
+A very important difference with industrial hemp is that this high-quality CBD hemp is chock full of cannabinoids, terpenes and flavonoids.
+These plants are naturally grown dried in about 14 days, while retaining as many terpenes etc. as possible.

-Freeze-drying is the best way to harvest and process plant material.
+When we can freeze-dry, it is the very best way to harvest and process the plant material.
 A very promising installation is the CRS 2000 CryoMass from America.

 Unpurified NOT decarboxylated Full-Spectrum extracts made from these plants are (HTFS) extracts containing the full spectrum of cannabinoids, terpenes and flavonoids from the plants.
-Exactly as mother nature intended, completely in balance.
+Just as Mother Nature intended, completely in balance.
 And responsible for the many success stories.

-Unfortunately, the large-scale cultivation of thisCBD cannabis is not (yet) officially allowed in Europe; Since it is NOT European Certified Industrial Cannabis , it is prohibited.
+Unfortunately, large-scale cultivation of thisCBD cannabis is not officially (yet) permitted in Europe; since it is NOT European Certified Industrial Cannabis , it is prohibited.

-What is decarboxylation , why, when not, when?
+What is decarboxylation , why, when not, when yes?

-If we want to retain the full medicinal potential of cannabis extracts, in my experience it is very important not to decarboxylate at all.
-This may sound stubborn, but my extensive experience and own findings are increasingly being scientifically proven .
+If we want to retain the full medicinal potential in cannabis extracts, it is in my experience very important not to decarboxylate at all.
+This may sound stubborn, but my extensive experience and own findings are now increasingly scientifically proven .

-Various scientific reports have now been released stating that non- decarboxylated extracts are 1.7 times more effective than the same extract but decarboxylated.
+There have now been several scientific reports released stating that the non- decarboxylated extracts are 1.7 times more effective than the same extract but decarboxylated.

-In fact, various scientific studies have already shown that THCa and CBDa appear to be many dozens of times more effective than THC and CBD!
-This certainly gives cause for thought.
-Especially when you realize that only THCa and CBDa can be found in fresh plants.
+is even so that in various scientific studies it has already been shown that THCa and CBDa are many tens of times more effective than THC and CBD!
+This certainly gives reason to think.
+Especially when one realizes that in the fresh plants only THCa and CBDa can be found.

 The THC and CBD are actually degradation products of a dying plant.

-To make this a little clearer, it is important to know what our endocannabinoid system is, and what endocannabinoids are.
+To make this a bit clearer, it is important to know what our endocannabinoid system is, and what endo-cannabinoids are.

-Very simply explained; We produce cannabinoids in our bodies: the so-called endo-cannabinoids.
+Very simply explained; we produce cannabinoids in our own body: the so-called endo-cannabinoids.
 These are used by our endocannabinoid system (ECS) to repair and heal our body.

-Our lifestyle, poor diet, stress, alcohol, etc. cause deficiencies in our own endocannabinoid system.
-Fortunately, the cannabis plant as a nutritional supplement can help us tremendously with this.
+Our lifestyle, poor diet, stress, alcohol etc. cause deficiencies in our own endocannabinoid system.
+Fortunately, the cannabis plant as a nutritional supplement can help us tremendously with that.

-The phytocannabinoids of the cannabis plant are seen and accepted by our body as endogenous (endo)cannabinoids, and our body can immediately supplement its deficiencies, hence the fast effect and problem-free acceptance in our body.
+The phyto-cannabinoids of the cannabis plant are seen and accepted by our body as the body's own (endo)cannabinoids, and our body can immediately replenish its deficiencies with them, hence the rapid effect and problem-free acceptance in our body.

-If one then realizes that our body produces barely measurable endocannabinoids and can heal itself with this, in my opinion there is absolutely no need to decarboxylate.
+If one then realizes that our body produces barely measurable endocannabinoids and can heal itself with them, then in my opinion there is absolutely no need to decarboxylate.

-During processing and extraction, some form of decarboxylation always takes place, which produces more than enough THC and CBD for our body.
-The big advantage is that these extracts are packed with all the very important acids, flavonoids and terpenes that would normally be lost by heating.
+During processing and extraction, there is always a certain form of decarboxylation, which provides our body with more than enough THC and CBD.
+The big advantage is that these extracts are packed with all the very important acids, flavonoids and terpenes that would normally be lost due to heating.

 And believe it or not, THC and CBD are not the main components in the plant.

-Science has now also discovered this and is very diligently looking for a stable form of these acids , which is essential for the production of medicines (patent).
+Science has now also discovered this and is urgently looking for a stable form of these acids , which is essential for the production of medicines (patent).

-But fortunately, the cannabis extracts donated by Mother Nature are completely balanced, cannot be copied, and cannot be patented!
+But luckily, the cannabis extracts gifted by Mother Nature are completely balanced, cannot be copied, and cannot be patented!

-Decarboxylation is good for activating the non-psychoactive THCa into the psychoactive substance THC, so that you can get nice and stoned.
+Decarboxylation is good for activating the non-psychoactive THCa into the psychoactive substance THC, so that you can get nice and stoned from it.
 But for obtaining high-quality CBD (food) supplements, I personally strongly advise against it.

 Why one CBD oil is definitely not the same as another CBD oil